shivanshkumar999/WebScraperBot/README.md

-# Internship Assignment Web Scraper Bot using Huggingface
+# Web Scraper Bot using Huggingface

 ## 1. Use this following command to run the bot in conda base environment.